PAD sufferers could be at risk of increased blood pressure due to low antioxidant levels.

 This is because antioxidants can help to prevent the reactive oxygen species from damaging cells within the body.

-Increased blood pressure while exercising occurs in the legs of PAD sufferers before the pain starts.
+Increased blood pressure while exercising occurs in the legs of PAD sufferers, before pain starts.

 Scientists found that a blood pressure increase comes from the muscle itself, with the brain not telling the leg to contract and pressure continuing to increase.